Nikhilesh-Kancherla/Image-processing/README.md

 # Image-processing
 This is a Python-based desktop application for basic image processing operations using a user-friendly GUI built with Tkinter.
 The tool supports several powerful operations such as grayscale conversion, HSV transformation, Laplacian edge detection, and Butterworth high-pass filtering.

-#Feature🔧 Feature
+## 🔧 Feature
-📤 Upload Image – Load JPG/PNG images for processing.
+- 📤 Upload Image – Load JPG/PNG images for processing.

-🎨 RGB → Grayscale – Convert the image to grayscale using weighted luminance.
+- 🎨 RGB → Grayscale – Convert the image to grayscale using weighted luminance.

 🌈 RGB → HSV – Convert and visualize the HSV transformation.